Sunrise on the Walls of Khiva: A Khiva Silk Road Morning

 The top of Khiva's walls runs along the full western edge of the Itchan Kala.
 On one side: the old city.
 Flat rooftops, minarets, the bulk of Tosh-Hovli Palace, the dome of the Juma Mosque.
 On the other: the modern town of Khiva, then the flat Khorezm plain, then the Kyzylkum Desert stretching to the horizon.

-I sat on the wall and waited.
+Find a seat on the wall and wait.

 The Light Arrives